 Fellow Since 2006

-This profile was prepared when Krystyna Zytecka was elected to the Ashoka Fellowship in 2006.
+This description of Krystyna Zytecka's work was prepared when Krystyna Zytecka was elected to the Ashoka Fellowship in 2006.

 Starting in Poland, Krystyna Zytecka is changing the way domestic violence is handled by building alliances with the police and other authorities, creating centers that ensure the safety and confidentiality of victims, and shifting the focus from the perpetrator to the victim and the victim’s needs and rights.